Watch our Supporters Programme Video!

-The programme is being offered at a cost of €75 per participant which includes 2 facilitators on each day, all programme materials, tea/ coffee and lunch.
-We will always take individual circumstances into consideration.
+The programme is being offered at a cost of €75 per participant for the 2.5 days, which includes 2 facilitators on each day, all programme materials, tea/ coffee and lunch.
+We are happy to discuss a reduction in the fee if cost is a difficulty for you.
 We receive funding for these programmes through our fantastic funders the National Office for Suicide Prevention, the Iris O’Brien Foundation and our own fundraisers, which allows us to deliver the programme at a significantly reduced cost.

 CLICK BELOW TO SEND AN EMAIL FOR INFORMATION:

 Suicide or Survive is delighted to be in a position to offer the below Supporters Programmes around the country.

 To apply for a place on any of these Supporters Programme please contact Jacqui on email@example.com or 1890 577 577.
 Places are limited to 16 so early application is advisable.

 - Dublin City Centre – The Little Flower Parish Centre, Meath Street, Dublin 8 on Saturdays 16th & 30th September and 7th October 2017

 - Waterford – The Park Hotel, Dungarvan, Co Waterford on Fridays 3rd, 10th & 17th November 2017 (Places on this Programme are paid for through the funds raised by Liam Brazil and the people of Waterford)